tomeryeh/demo/todolist/tutorial.md

 Kuzzle - TODO List tutorial
 ===

+A simple real-time collaborative TODO list based on Kuzzle.io.
+This tools allows a set of users to share a common TODO list across multiple devices.
+TODOs are synchronized in real time across all the usesrs: create, update or delete a TODO and other users will instantly see the effect.
+In this demo you'll learn to use Kuzzle.io to
+* search documents within a collection,
+* subscribe to a collection and be notified of all the changes that occur on it,
+* add a new document to a collection,
+* delete a document from a collection.
+The demo front-end layer is based on AngularJS, a very simple way to dive straight into Kuzzle.io!

 In this example, we'll use the Kuzzle [Javascript SDK](https://github.com/kuzzleio/sdk-javascript) to let our application communicate with the backend.

 **Table of contents**